drganjoo/CarND-PID-Control-Project/README.md

 # PID

-For the project have implemented both Steering and Throttle:
+For the project have implemented PID for both Steering and Throttle.
+However, since throttle was getting good results only from the P factor, I and D are kept 0.

-.
-Steering uses PID
-.
-Throttle uses P only (however it has code for slowing down car in case CTE is high but in the end a consistent 30mph was kept, so that part doesn't kick in)

 ## Tuning